Culture of Ethiopia: Popular music

 Ethiopia is a musically traditional country.
 Popular music is played, recorded and listened to, but most musicians also sing traditional songs, and most audiences choose to listen to both popular and traditional styles.
 A long-standing popular musical tradition in Ethiopia was that of brass bands, imported from Jerusalem in the form of forty Armenian orphans (Arba Lijoch) during the reign of Haile Selassie.
 This band, which arrived in Addis Ababa on 6 September 1924, became the first official orchestra of Ethiopia.
 By the end of World War II, large orchestras accompanied singers; the most prominent orchestras were the Army Band, Police Band, and Imperial Bodyguard Band.
 Most of these bands were trained by Europeans or Armenians.

 From the 1950s to the 1970s, Ethiopian popular musicians included Bizunesh Bekele, Mahmoud Ahmed, Alemayehu Eshete, Hirut Bekele, Ali Birra, Ayalew Mesfin, Kiros Alemayehu, Muluken Melesse and Tilahun Gessesse, while popular folk musicians included Alemu Aga, Kassa Tessema, Ketema Makonnen, Asnaketch Worku, and Mary Armede.
 Perhaps the most influential musician of the period, however, was Ethio-jazz innovator Mulatu Astatke.
 Amha Records, Kaifa Records, and Philips-Ethiopia were prominent Ethiopian record labels during this era.
 Since 1997, Buda Musique's Éthiopiques series has compiled many of these singles and albums on compact disc.

 During the 1980s, the Derg controlled Ethiopia, and emigration became almost impossible.
 Musicians during this period included Ethio Stars, Wallias Band and Roha Band, though the singer Neway Debebe was most popular.
 He helped to popularize the use of Sem ena Worq (wax and gold, a poetic form of double entendre) in music (previously only used in qiné, or poetry) that often enabled singers to criticize the government without upsetting the censors.

 Contemporary scene

 Popular musicians from Ethiopia include internationally renowned and recognized artists such as the Los Angeles–area expatriate Aster Aweke, The Weeknd and Teddy Afro, who is often accredited with the fusion of Rastafarian styles into mainstream Ethiopian music.
 More recently, music from Tigray and Eritrea has become popular in Ethiopia and among exiles, especially in Italy.
 One of the biggest new trends, however, has been the rise of bolel, a sort of blues-like music, played by sarcastic azmari playing in parts of Addis Ababa, especially Yohannès Sefer and Kazentchis.
 Bolel musicians include Tigist Assefa, Tedje and Admassou Abate.

-Currently the most prominent Ethiopian singer internationally is Gigi.
-Through her performing with top jazz musicians such as Bill Laswell (who is also her husband) and Herbie Hancock, Gigi has brought Ethiopian music to popular attention, especially in the United States, where she now lives.